-- Paloma - Tequila and grapefruit, it is one of those combinations made in drink heaven and few drinks display this better than the easy Paloma which uses grapefruit soda.
+- Paloma - Tequila and grapefruit is one of those combinations made in drink heaven and few drinks display this better than the easy Paloma which uses grapefruit soda.

-- Danny Ocean - Building on the Grenada, for this drink we toss lemon juice, agave nectar, and maraschino liqueur into the mix.
+- Danny Ocean - For this drink, we toss lemon juice, agave nectar, and maraschino liqueur into the grapefruit-tequila mix.

 - Brave Bull - Tequila doesn't always have to mix with fruits and this smooth sipping lowball opts for coffee liqueur instead.